json-schema-org/json-schema-spec/proposals/propertyDependencies-adr.md

 }
 ```

+* Good, because it supports all use cases
+* Bad, because properties are not naturally grouped together
+* Bad, because it's quite verbose
+* Bad, because we have no precedent for a keyword which explicitly defines its own properties.
+This would be new operational functionality, which we try to avoid if we can.

 ### Option 3

 A slight variation on that example is to make it a map of keyword to dependency